Spongy Ebike Brakes? How to Fix and Prevent the Issue!

 Air in the Brake Lines

 Air in the brake lines is one of the primary reasons for spongy brakes.
-When air enters the hydraulic brake system, it creates compressibility, making the brake lever feel soft.
+When air enters the hydraulic brake system, it creates compressibility, leading to a soft brake lever feel.
 Air can enter the system during maintenance, brake fluid replacement, or as a result of a leak.

 Brake Fluid Contamination

 Contaminated brake fluid can also lead to spongy ebike brakes.
-Brake fluid can absorb moisture from the environment, which reduces its effectiveness and can lead to a soft brake lever feel.
+Brake fluid can absorb moisture from the environment, which can reduce its effectiveness, resulting in a spongy feel.
 Moisture contamination is especially common in older brake systems.

-Excessively worn brake pads can reduce braking performance and contribute to a spongy feel.
+Excessively worn pads can diminish braking performance and contribute to a lack of responsiveness.
 When the brake pads wear down to a certain point, it becomes more challenging to maintain a firm lever feel.

 Brake System Leak

 A brake system leak, whether it's from the brake caliper, hose, or a connection point, can allow air to enter the system and compromise brake performance.
-Leaks may also result in the loss of brake fluid, further exacerbating the issue.
+Leaks can allow air into the system and cause fluid loss, exacerbating the issue.

-If the brake caliper and rotor are not properly aligned, it can cause uneven pressure on the brake pads, resulting in a spongy feel.
+Improper alignment can lead to uneven pressure on brake pads, causing a spongy feel.
 This misalignment can be due to improper installation or an impact during riding.

 - You'll need a brake bleed kit specific to your brake brand and model, as well as the correct type of brake fluid recommended by the manufacturer.